 After you have obtained packing supplies, you need to reinforce the boxes by duct taping the bottom of each cardboard box, so it does not tear up due to the weight.
 Then fill the bottom of boxes with some bubble wrap.
 Arrange the wrapped items into the dish packs with heavier ones first, and add a few layers of cushion for the next row of items.
 The plates need to be packed on their sides.
 Finally, fill the remaining space in the box with as many crumpled newspapers as it takes for the content of the box to be totally immobile – you can also use excess bubble wrap or packing paper.
 Test the box by shaking it gently to see if anything is shifting and then label it adequately.
 Inscriptions such as “fragile,” “up,” “down,” and “handle with care” will prove to be extremely useful to the movers.

 The legs of the commode, whether removable or not, must be protected with packing paper first, then with bubble wrap and moving blankets, just like any other similar piece of furniture in your home.
 If the legs have valuable ornaments to be preserved, you can add an extra layer of cardboard folded around the legs and taped.

 Take your time when boxing bulky items

 Get Packing Supplies for Your China

-Different types of packing materials must be prepared in advance.
+Different types of packing materials must be prepared in advance and this is not something you should neglect to reduce the costs of moving.
 Here’s a list of supplies you will need: